Moments pages are spoilers off. Read with caution!

-- First he gives her a gift-wrapped bone on behalf of his guest, saying it's her "favorite thing," and she awkwardly accepts and puts it in a drawer full of them.
-Then he gets out of practice by claiming he needs to go to the bathroom, and immediately leaps out the window.
+- Papyrus gives Undyne a gift-wrapped bone on behalf of his guest, saying it's her "favorite thing," and she awkwardly accepts and puts it in a drawer full of them.
+Then he gets out of practice by claiming he needs to go to the bathroom (it's previously established that monster food is made out of magic and leaves no waste, so monsters don't need bathrooms), and immediately leaps out the window.
 The resulting glass shards wind up inside the house.

 - You can look inside the bone drawer.
 The Annoying Dog is inside.
 He winks and slides the drawer shut again.

 - If you try to leave Undyne's house, she says, "Oh, leaving so soon?
 No. No you're not."

 - After seeing her trudge around in her huge armor, it's amusing to find that Undyne is actually really thin and lanky.

 - At first, the protagonist is seated and then asked to choose a drink.
 As soon as you press ANYTHING, Undyne smashes the table in half with an energy spear and shouts at you to stay still.
 You're her guest, so SIT DOWN and she'll grab your beverage.

 - Undyne offers the player several drinks, with Tea labeled as "the blatantly correct choice".
 Hilarity Ensues when the player picks anything else.